 How to Use the Archive for Teaching

-Professors have used the interviews in the GFP archive (which are currently drawn from 9 countries (Brazil, China, Germany, India, Nicaragua, Nigeria, Poland, Russia and the U.S.) in courses in a range of fields that include area studies, history, sociology, psychology, anthropology, political science, social work, and gender and women’s studies.
-These interviews can provide the core source materials for an entire course, or they can be used selectively to teach a particular topic, a concept, a method, a historical period within or across countries (for example, student movements of the 1960s in the U.S., the Sandinista era in Nicaragua, Solidarity in Poland, the Cultural Revolution in China, etc.), or geographic area (for example, Feminist movements in Latin America with a focus on Brazil and Nicaragua).
+Interviews.
+Instructors have used the interviews in the GFP archive (which are currently drawn from 10 countries (Brazil, China, Germany, India, Nicaragua, Nigeria, Peru, Poland, Russia and the U.S.) in courses in a range of fields that include area studies, history, sociology, psychology, anthropology, political science, social work, and gender and women’s studies.
+These interviews can provide the core source materials for an entire course, or they can be used selectively to teach a particular topic, a concept, a method, a historical period within or across countries (for example, student movements of the 1960s in the U.S., the Sandinista era in Nicaragua, Solidarity in Poland, the Cultural Revolution in China, etc.), or geographic area (for example, feminist movements in Latin America with a focus on Brazil and Nicaragua).
 Instructors may choose to use the videotaped interviews in the native language or subtitled in English; or may use text transcripts in the original language of the interview (except in some cases in India) and in English.
 In some courses, video clips from interviews are watched together in class, while in others, students are asked to watch and write about full videos or transcripts.

 We have included sample syllabi, assignments, and lesson plans using the materials.
 In designing the lesson plans, we considered de-centering the United States to enlarge students’ perspectives on the variety of feminist practices with examples from around the globe.
 Hence, our goal is to demonstrate the plurality of women’s experiences and feminisms.
 However, instructors who wish to focus exclusively on the U.S. can certainly use the archival material from the U.S. to do that.
 Our podcast series, Contextualizing Feminist Voices, was recorded in 2021 to provide additional information on the project’s materials.
 Each episode is brief (less than 10 minutes), with a project collaborator interviewing an expert who can provide context for the other materials and interviews.
 We hope the podcasts are useful to teachers as they prepare, and/or to assign students in advance of using materials from a particular country, and/or to play in the classroom for the whole group.
 For additional information on the project, the country sites, and the interviewees, we have compiled a bibliography for each site, and a list of publications that draw on the website materials (including one by Rios and Stewart on teaching).